asdf-vm/asdf-erlang/README.md

 ## Before `asdf install`

 ## Ubuntu and Debian
-These steps assume a most recent build of Debian or Ubuntu Linux (currently tested on Ubuntu 16.04 LTS, "Xenial Xerus").

 Note that if you are using a previous version of Linux, you may need a different version of one of the below libraries.

-Install the build tools (dpkg-dev g++ gcc libc6-dev make) `apt-get -y install build-essential`
+### Ubuntu 16.04 LTS "Xenial Xerus"

-Automatic configure script builder (debianutils m4 perl) `apt-get -y install autoconf`
+Install the build tools (dpkg-dev g++ gcc libc6-dev make debianutils m4 perl) `apt-get -y install build-essential autoconf`

 Needed for HiPE (native code) support, but already installed by autoconf `apt-get -y install m4`